 What to Know Before Adopting a Hedgehog

-Hedgehogs are quiet, gentle animals that, despite their growing popularity, are still considered unconventional, exotic pets.
-It’s hard to resist the cuteness of a hedgehog, but like any pet, hedgehogs are not for everyone.
-Before you consider adding a pet hedgehog to your family, it’s important to know whether you’ll be able to meet all of its unique needs.
+Hedgehogs are quiet, gentle beings and, like any animal, they are not the right companion for everyone.
+Before you consider adding a hedgehog to your family, it’s important to know whether you’ll be able to meet all of his or her unique needs.

 If you’re thinking about adopting a hedgehog, here are a few things to consider:

 Hedgehogs have been known to harbour salmonella bacteria, which means you should wash your hands thoroughly after handling your hedgehog, its cage, or its bedding.
 Be careful not to touch your eyes or around your mouth until after you have washed your hands.
-Always supervise your hedgehog around young children and other pets.
+Always supervise your hedgehog around young children and other animals in the home.

 Hedgehogs need exercise

 Hedgehogs love to eat.
-If pet hedgehogs are housed in cages most of the time, with little opportunity to exercise, it’s very easy for them to become overweight.
-Hedgehogs should be given time to exercise outside of their cages and their cages should be equipped with a plastic solid wall running wheel.
+If hedgehogs are housed in cages most of the time, with little opportunity to exercise, it’s very easy for them to become overweight.
+Hedgehogs should be given time to exercise outside of their cages.
+In addition, their cages should be equipped with a plastic solid wall running wheel.
 Wire wheels can injure them.

 Hedgehogs keep late-night hours